-Jocelyne at the age of 10 - Rural Community, West Africa
+Jocelyne at the age of 10 - Rural Community- West Africa

-Jocelyne was living with her father and mother until the age of 10, when she was sent to her uncle, who finally sent Jocelyne to her grandmother's house.
-Jocelyne was going to school at that time, but she was also helping her grandma, who ran a business selling water from the well that she owned.
-What a school day looked like for Jocelyne:
+Jocelyne was living with her father and mother, until the age of 10, when she has been sent to her uncle who finally sent to her grandmother.
+Jocelyne was going to school at that time.
+But she also used to help her grandma who runs a business.
+Grandma owns a well in the village and sells water to the neighbors.

+What a school day looks like for Jocelyne:

-Jocelyne would wake up at 6:30 a.m. and clean the house.
-Then she would go to the well to sell water.
-She would come back home at around 7:30 a.m. and get ready for school.
-Between 8:00 a.m. and 12:00 p.m. it was school time.
-Jocelyne would come back home at 12:30, help her grandma cook lunch, and they would eat together.
-After lunch, Jocelyne would go back to the well, where she sold water until 2:30 p.m. before going back to school.
-From 3 p.m. to 5 p.m.
-Jocelyne was in class.
-Then she would come back home at around 5:30 p.m.
-Jocelyne would go back to the well to sell water again until 6:30 p.m.
-When she came back home, she would help her grandma cook dinner.
-The family had dinner at around 8:30 p.m.
-Afterwards, all the children in the compound would sit with grandma who would tell a story before they went to bed at 10 p.m.
+Jocelyne wakes up at 6:30am and cleans the house.
+Then she goes to the well to sell water.
+She comes back home around 7:30 am and gets ready for school.
+Between 8:00 and 12:00 it is school time.
+Jocelyne comes back home at 12:30, helps her grandma cook lunch, and they have lunch together.
+After lunch, Jocelyne goes back to the well, where she will sell water until 2:30pm, before going back to school.
+From 3pm to 5pm Jocelyne is in class.
+Then comes back home around 5:30.
+Jocelyne goes back to the well to sell water again until 6:30 pm.
+When she comes back home, she helps her grandma cook dinner.
+The family will have dinner around 8:30pm.
+Afterwards, all the children in the compound will sit with grandma who will tell a tale or a story before they go to bed at 10 pm.

 After several failures at school, Jocelyne decided to stop school.
-She was then sent back to her mom and dad at the age of 13.
+Jocelyne was then sent back to her mom and dad at the age of 13.

-Jocelyne at the age of 13 - Rural Community, West Africa
+Jocelyne at the age of 13 - Rural Community - West Africa

-Jocelyne's father was working as a civil servant in town.
-He went to work early in the morning and came back in the evening.
-Jocelyne's mom owned a family business selling sand.
-The sand needed to be sifted before she could sell it, so, she used Jocelyne to help her.
-Jocelyne had 2 siblings who went to school, but they also helped with the family business.
+Jocelyne's father works as a civil servant in town.
+He goes to work early in the morning and come back in the evening.
+Jocelyne's mom owns a family business.
+She sells sand.
+The sand needs to be sifted before she could sell it.
+So, she uses Jocelyne to help her.
+Jocelyne has 2 siblings who go to school, but they also help with the family business.

-Jocelyne would wake up at 5 a.m., clean the house, warm food, and take her bath.
-She started working with her mom (sifting the sand) as early as 6 a.m.
-The boys also helped for about 1 hour before they went to school.
-Jocelyne helped her mom until about 11:30 a.m.
-Then she went home to prepare lunch.
-The boys came back from school at 1 p.m.
-Jocelyne gave them food to eat and then, they all went to mom's "place".
-The boys helped until 2:30 p.m. and went back to school.
-Then, Jocelyne and her mom would have lunch together, rest for about 20 minutes, and continue their work until 4 p.m.
-Afterwards, they went back home, bathed and cooked dinner.
-When the boys were back from school, they went to fetch water for the whole family.
+Jocelyne wakes up at 5am, cleans the house, warms food and takes her bath.
+She starts working with her mom (sifting the sand) as early as 6 am.
+The boys also help for about 1 hour before they go to school.
+Jocelyne helps her mom until about 11:30am.
+Then she goes home to prepare lunch.
+The boys come back from school at 1pm.
+Jocelyne gives them food to eat and then, they all go to mum's "place".
+The boys help until 2:30 and go back to school.
+Then, Jocelyne and mum would have lunch together, take a rest for about 20 minutes and continue their work until 4 pm.
+Afterwards, they go back home, bath and cook dinner.
+When the boys are back from school, they go fetch water for the whole family.

-Dinner was ready at around 8 p.m., so dad would come back from work, and the family would have dinner together.
-Around 10 p.m., they all went to bed.
+Dinner is ready around 8 pm, dad comes back from work, and the family has dinner together.
+Around 10 pm, they all go to bed.